-- 1. The proposed development would result in the loss of an outdoor sports and recreation facility without the provision of appropriate replacement facilities of at least equivalent quantity, quality, and accessibility elsewhere in the town.
-As such, it would be contrary to policy LRC1 of the East Herts Local Plan Second Review April 2007. - 2.
+- 1. The proposed development would result in the loss of The Herts and Essex School, a community facility and its associated playing fields and other sports facilities, without the provision of appropriate replacement facilities of at least equivalent quantity, quality, and accessibility elsewhere in the town.
+As such, it would be contrary to policies LRC1 and LRC11 of the East Herts Local Plan Second Review April 2007. - 2.
 The proposal fails to make adequate financial provision for infrastructure improvements to support the proposed development, and it is unclear that adequate financial provision would be made for affordable housing and towards the provision of appropriately located outdoor sport and recreation facilities for the new residential development.
-It would thereby be contrary to the provisions of policies IMP1, LRC3 and HSG3 of the East Herts Local Plan Second Review April 2007.
+It would thereby be contrary to the provisions of policies IMP1, LRC3, and HSG3 of the East Herts Local Plan Second Review April 2007. - 3.
+The local planning authority considers that the application site constitutes a Heritage Asset as defined in PPS5.
+Insufficient information has been submitted in respect of the historic significance of the buildings on the site to enable the authority to adequately assess the impact of the proposed demolition on the significance of the Heritage Asset.
+In the absence of that information and appropriate investigation, the proposal is contrary to national guidance contained in PPS5: Planning for the Historic Environment."

-(101410OP.AY)
+(101510OP.AY)